pingcap/docs/faq/tidb-faq.md

 #### What's the relationship between the TiDB cluster capacity (QPS) and the number of nodes?
 How does TiDB compare to MySQL?

 - Within 10 nodes, the relationship between TiDB write capacity (Insert TPS) and the number of nodes is roughly 40% linear increase.
 Because MySQL uses single-node write, its write capacity cannot be scaled.
-- In MySQL, the read capacity can be increased by adding slave, but the write capacity cannot be increased except using sharding, which has many problems.
+- In MySQL, the read capacity can be increased by adding secondary, but the write capacity cannot be increased except using sharding, which has many problems.
 - In TiDB, both the read and write capacity can be easily increased by adding more nodes.

 #### The performance test of MySQL and TiDB by our DBA shows that the performance of a standalone TiDB is not as good as MySQL